david-gaspard/msmodel/README.md

 * `ysample`: Vertical number of samples or pixels.
 Note that this argument is optional.
 If not given, it will be deduced by the program in order to keep the pixel aspect ratio as close to 1 as possible.
 * `color`: Parameters of the coloring scheme.
 The format is `<scheme> <type> <contrast> [rev]`.
 	- The `<scheme>` is either `temperature`, `magma`, `hesperia`, `viridis`, `parula`.
 The `temperature` scheme is recommended.
-	These color schemes are inspired by the colormaps developed by Stefan van der Walt and Nathaniel Smith for Matplotlib (see [their work](https://bids.github.io/colormap/)).
+	These schemes are inspired by the colormaps developed by Stefan van der Walt and Nathaniel Smith for Matplotlib (see [their work](https://bids.github.io/colormap/)).
 	- The `<type>` is either `seq` for sequential, or `div` for diverging from zero.
 	- The `<contrast>` parameter controls the contrast.
 The value 5 gives acceptable results for most purposes.
 	- Optionally, the flag `rev` can be added at the end to reverse the color scheme.